• Home

 • Contact

-Strain Measurement of Concrete & Steel Structures
+Concrete & Steel Structures - Strain Gauging

-There is many reasons for undertaking this type of activity, most times however this arises from the to understand the remaining life of part of a structure in order to allow for appropriate planning and remediation.
+this arises from the need to understand the remaining life of part of a structure in order to allow for

 Mechanical Strain Gauges